theblackcat102/KohakuHub/README.md

   - Some Path related API may not be 100% supported, report if they are important for you.
 - ✅ HuggingFace client compatibility
 - ✅ Large file support (Git LFS)
-- ✅ Docker deployment
+- ✅ Docker deployment with docker-compose
-- 🚧 Authentication & Authorization
+- ✅ Authentication & Authorization
-  - Not all verification process are applied
+  - User registration with email verification (optional)
+  - Session-based authentication with secure cookies
+  - API token generation and management
+  - Permission system for repositories and organizations
 - ✅ Organization Management
+  - Create/delete organizations
+  - Member management with roles (admin, super-admin, member)
+  - Organization-based namespaces for repositories
+- ✅ Web User Interface
+  - Vue 3 + Vite frontend with modern UI
+  - Repository browsing and file viewing
+  - Code editor with syntax highlighting
+  - File upload/download interface
+  - Markdown documentation rendering
+  - User authentication pages (login/register)
+  - Settings and organization management pages
 - 🚧 CLI for administration
-  - Not fully functional, only core utils which usually require web interface.
-- 🚧 Web user interface
-  - Under dev, not stable.
+  - User and organization management functional
+  - Additional administrative features in development

 ## Contributing